mongodb/docs-cluster-to-cluster-sync/source/includes/opts/migrationName.rst

 .. versionadded:: 1.8.0

 Sets a migration name for a sync operation.
-For example, you can set a migration name to identify the sync operations from multiple source clusters into one destination cluster.
+For example, you can set a migration name to identify each sync operation from multiple source clusters into one destination cluster.

 The ``migrationName`` string can contain up to 44 alphanumeric